sindresorhus/type-fest/readme.md

 - [`SetReturnType`](source/set-return-type.d.ts) - Create a function type with a return type of your choice and the same parameters as the given function type.
 - [`Asyncify`](source/asyncify.d.ts) - Create an async version of the given function type.
 - [`Includes`](source/includes.d.ts) - Returns a boolean for whether the given array includes the given item.
-- [`Simplify`](source/simplify.d.ts) - Flatten the type output to improve type hints shown in editors.
+- [`Simplify`](source/simplify.d.ts) - Useful to flatten the type output to improve type hints shown in editors.
+And also to transform an interface into a type to aide with assignability.
 - [`Jsonify`](source/jsonify.d.ts) - Transform a type to one that is assignable to the `JsonValue` type.

 ### Template literal types